 Here are a few pages you’d like Google not to index:

 Thank you pages

-These are low content pages, with numerous calls-to-action, its best to hide these.
+These are low content pages, with numerous calls to action; it’s best to hide these.
 Having these indexable can skew your Google Analytics Goal properties.

 Admin and login pages

-Unless your pages are a part of community forum or a client login, you should noindex them.
+Unless your pages are a part of a community forum or a client login, you should noindex them.

 Whether or not to noindex a page boils down to one question: Do you want these pages to appear in the Google search results?
 In most cases, Google should decide.

 Noindex archive pages with no value to the reader.